hgrecco/pint/docs/log_units.rst

 These units behave much like those described in :ref:`nonmult`, so many of the recommendations there apply here as well.

+Mathematical operations with logarithmic units are often ambiguous.
+For example, the sum of two powers with decibel units is a logarithmic quantity of the power squared, thus without obvious meaning and not decibel units.
+Therefore the main Pint distribution raises an `OffsetUnitCalculusError` as a result of the sum of two quantities with decibel units, as it does for all other ambiguous mathematical operations.

+Valispace's fork of Pint makes some options.
+We distiguish between *absolute logarithmic units* and *relative logarithmic units*.

+Absolute logarithmic units are the logarithmic units with a constant reference, e.g. `dBW` corresponds to a power change in relation to 1 `Watt`.
+We consider general logarithmic units like `dB` as general absolute logarithmic units.

+Relative logarithmic units are the logarithmic units of gains and losses, thus a power change in relation to the previous power level.
+In coherence with the default behaviour of subtraction between absolute logarithmic units, relative logarithmic units are represented by `delta_` before the name of the correspondent absolute logarithmic unit, e.g. `delta_dBu` corresponds to a power change in relation to a power level in `dBu`.

 Setting up the ``UnitRegistry()``
 ---------------------------------